thepokar/wifi007/README.md

 <h4>Requirements</h4>
 besside-ng
 aircrack-ng
-<h4>The Tool To Get Handshake For All Near Wifi Networks And Start Dictionary Attack On Them</h4>
+<h4>The Tool To Get Handshake For All Near Wifi Networks And Start Dictionary Attack On Them Auto</h4>

 <h4>To use</h4>
 <p><code>git clone https://github.com/ElPoker007/wifi007.git</code></p>